Statters/docs/lj_a1_v01.md

  - As a user I should be able to view where I stand on the leaderboard
  - As a user I should be able to edit my profile information
  - As a user I should be notified of my placing at the end of a tournament
+ - As a user I should be able to delete my account
+ - As a user I should be able to view the site on my mobile device
+ - As a user I should be able to view the site on the desktop browser of my choice

 #### Infrastructure Tasks
  - Setup continuous integration pipeline
  - Setup Dev and QA environments
  - Setup 'one-click' deployments

 ### Part 4 - *Professionalism*
 *Font **must** be Arial 12*